NickCrew/docs/DashApp/README.md

 ***

-build.zsh can optionally take the first argument as the desired name for the build output directory.
-Otherwise, docsets are moved to a folder named 'output'
+build.zsh can optionally take the first argument as the desired name for the build output.
+Otherwise, output.zip will be produced